Lactulose: What You Need to Know Lactulose is a medicine used to treat two main problems: constipation and a liver condition called hepatic encephalopathy. For constipation, lactulose works by drawing water into your intestines, which softens your stool and makes it easier to go to the bathroom. For

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with lactulose:
+Check interactions with Lactulose:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.